Philippine Stock Exchange Tower: History

+Architecture

+The tower was designed by US-based Handel Architects, in collaboration with Leandro V Locsin Partners and GF & Partners Architects.
+The PSE Tower features an all-glass inflected glazed facade with modern contemporary architecture, glass awnings, sloped rooflines, and asymmetrical elements that also has vertical ribs for solar control along 5th Avenue, while complementing it to neighboring buildings such as the Shangri-La at the Fort, Manila and The Suites at One Bonifacio High Street, giving the tower a sleek and striking integrated design.
+The tower also features a large LED ticker displaying real-time stock market data to potential onlookers.

 Facilities

 The Ground Level of the Philippine Stock Exchange Tower in Bonifacio Global City.

 Trading Floor

 Although smaller than the previous trading floors, due to the trend of trades became more computerized, the PSE Tower has a 695 m2 unified trading floor from both traders of the Exchange Plaza in the Makati Central Business District and the Philippine Stock Exchange Centre at the Ortigas Center, in Pasig City.

 On 24 June 2022, the unified trading floor was closed, as PSE President and CEO Ramon Monzon stated that since the tower's opening, only 85 of 132 active trading participants availed for booths and dealer rooms on the trading floor.
 Another factor that was observed was during the closed face-to-face trading sessions caused the COVID-19 community quarantines in the country, the lockdown prompted traders to integrate their systems to the PSE's online trading platform, which led to further improvements on the digitization of trades within the exchange.
 As the lockdown measures decreased in the middle of 2021 to early 2022, only 29 of the 85 remaining trading participants opted the use of the trading floor, which prompted the PSE to fully close the trading floor, and will be repurposed for mixed-use activities.

 The present trading floor was repurposed into a events hall on 29 May 2023.
 The events hall also maintained the usage of the trading bells and ticker screens while renovations were made, which features a new LED market board displaying the stock exchange's overall trading data, graphs, and prices, and replaced the former hanging LED screen.
 The hall also serves as a venue for initial public offerings, follow-on offerings, stock rights offerings, and other events.
 The opening of the events hall was graced by PSE Officials, government officials, and other executives.